SShar-del/python-challenge/README.md

 # First commit python-challenge

-# PyBankPython script to analyze a financial dataset called budget_data.csv.The python script reads  the csv file and analyzes the records, calculates, and prints the values on the terminal and also exports a text file with the output with required formatting.
+# PyBank Python script to analyze a financial dataset called budget_data.csv.The python script reads  the csv file and analyzes the records, calculates, and prints the values on the terminal and also exports a text file with the output with required formatting.
 The values calculated are :
 The total number of months included in the dataset
 The net total amount of "Profit/Losses" over the entire period